Death of Chanel Petro-Nixon

 Chanel Petro-Nixon was an American teenager who was strangled to death in Brooklyn, New York, United States in 2006.
 In 2016, Veron Primus was charged with the murder.

 Life

-Chanel Petro-Nixon was born in mid-1989 and lived in the Bedford Stuyvesant section of Brooklyn, New York, with her father Anthony Garvin, her mother Lucita Nixon, and her brothers Marcus and Giovanni.
+Chanel Petro-Nixon was born on August 4, 1989 and lived in the Bedford Stuyvesant section of Brooklyn, New York, with her father Anthony Garvin, her mother Lucita Nixon, and her brothers Marcus and Giovanni.
 She was a member of the Mt. of Olives Seventh-day Adventist Church on Bushwick Avenue and was considered devout by her family based on her church and prayer attendance.
 She was also an 11th grader at Boys and Girls High School, and was known as a straight-A student who spent her after-school hours in the library.
 According to Nancy Grace of CNN, "She wanted to become a nurse to help other people".

 Death

 On Sunday, June 18, 2006, Petro-Nixon left her family's home, telling them she was walking to the Applebee's restaurant near New York Avenue and Fulton Street, to meet a friend.
 She never returned home.

 Four days later, her body was discovered in a trash bag in front of 212 Kingston Avenue.
 It was determined that Petro-Nixon had been strangled.
 Petro-Nixon was buried at Rosedale and Rosehill Cemetery, located in Linden, New Jersey.